IOIO72/containers-on-multipoint-rails/Brother P-Touch Tapes Holder On Multipoint Rails/README.md

 * TZe 36mm

 The containers are equipped with slots to slide onto the [Multipoint](https://www.multiboard.io/parts-library/multipoint/multipoints) rail system.
 You can mount them on a [Multiboard](https://www.multiboard.io/) or directly on a wall without a Multiboard.

+## Contribution

+There are two ways for contribution:

+1. Request containers for other purposes via GitHub and [open an issue](https://github.com/IOIO72/containers-on-multipoint-rails/issues/new/choose).
+2. Generate the containers yourself via [Containers on Multipoint Rails](https://github.com/IOIO72/containers-on-multipoint-rails).

+The reason why I do not publish a customizer on MakerWorld is the license of the required file *Lite Multipoint Rail - Negative.stl*, which you have to download yourself.